Explore Jobs

 • Pacesetting manager

-No, there isn’t one best style of management.
-Different organizations and individuals will require different management styles, and the best managers can use multiple styles at the appropriate times.
+No, there isn’t a single best management style.
+Different organizations and individuals require different approaches, and effective managers can adapt multiple styles as necessary.

 Strong management skills include: